 Measurements were taken at the Livingston, Louisiana site from October 26 to November 2, 1995.
-These measurements were taken with three independently-operating seismometer and recorder systems that were timed to within 0.25 milliseconds using continuously-synchronizing GPS receivers.
+These measurements were taken with three independently-operating seismometer and recorder systems that were synchronized to within 0.25 milliseconds using continuously-synchronizing GPS receivers.
 Earlier data collected at Hanford in 1994 were collected one location at a time, so synchronous data were collected there from January4-8, 1996 to provide the data for the current analysis.
 Data were sampled at 250 samples/second and 125 samples/second at Livingston and Hanford, respectively.
-For the purposes of this analysis of low-frequency correlation, both sets of data were decimated to a uniform 25 samples/ second.
+For the purposes of this analysis of low-frequency correlation, both sets of data were decimated to a uniform 25 samples/second.
 A twelve-hour time series was analyzed for each of the two sites.
 At Livingston, the data used are from the period 1200 - 2400 GMT on Day 303 (6:00 a.m.
 CST to 6:00 p.m.
 CST on Monday, October 30, 1995).
-At Hanford, the data used are from the period from 0200 - 1400 GMT on Day 005 (6:00 p.m.
-January 4 to 6:00 a.m.
+At Hanford, the data used are from the period from 0200 - 1400 GMT on Day 005 (6:00 a.m.
+January 4 to 6:00 p.m.
 January 5, 1996).
-The time period for the Livingston data was chosen because it represented a period when the noise amplitudes near 0.2 Hz were at the maximum observed during the recording period.
+The time period for the Livingston data was chosen because it represented a period when the noise near 0.2 Hz was near the maximum observed during the recording period.
 At Hanford, the time period avoided complications from transient instrument irregularities.

 The seismometers were oriented so that the "North" axis of the horizontal component seismometer was aligned with the LIGO arm nearest the north-south direction, as shown in Figure 1.
-Seismometers were calibrated before and after the deployments, and system noise measurements were made that indicate the seismic noise is resolved above 0.1 Hz.
+Seismometers were calibrated before and after the deployments and system noise measurements were made that indicate the seismic noise is resolved above 0.1 Hz.
 The calibration results confirmed the responses measured by the manufacturer, showing that two of the instruments had an equivalent 20-second-period seismometer response and the third instrument had that of a 30-second-period seismometer.
 Although either response is sufficiently flat to ground velocity above 0.1 Hz, there is a slight phase response difference of the 30-second seismometer that was corrected to be the same as the two 20-second instruments.

-The average of twelve one-hour displacement spectra for the vertical, "north", and "east" components at Livingston and Hanford are shown in Figure 2.
-The spectra from the three measurement locations (Corner and two Ends) are superimposed in each of the panels in Figure 2, and generally overlie each other between 0.1 and 1 Hz.
-The Livingston spectra exhibit a broad peak near 185 mHz, and the peak is higher on the horizontal components.
-At Hanford, the peak is much narrower and at lower frequency (near 125 mHz), and all three components have about the same amplitude.
-The noise amplitudes at Hanford are significantly smaller than those at Livingston across most of the frequency range shown.
+The average vertical displacement spectra for the 12-hour period are shown for the three measurement locations at Livingston in Figure 2.
+Figures 3 and 4 show the spectra for the two horizontal components.
+Figures 5 through 7 shown the spectra measured at Hanford.
+The spectra from each measurement site generally overlie each other between 0.1 and 1 Hz.
+The Livingston spectra exhibit a broad peak just below 0.2 Hz, and the peak is higher on the horizontal components.
+At Hanford, the peak is much narrower and at lower frequency (near 0.13 Hz), and all three components have about the same amplitude.
+The noise measured at Hanford is significantly lower than at Livingston across most of the frequency range shown.
 The Hanford spectra show a uniform decrease in amplitude from 0.2 to 1 Hz.
-The Livingston spectra.
+The Livingston spectra show secondary peaks near 0.3 and 0.7 Hz, particularly on the vertical spectra.
+These two higher-frequency, secondary peaks may be associated with different sources, potentially with sources in the Gulf of Mexico and Lake Pontchartrain, respectively.